vinamarora8/0_sixty_support_files/build-guide.md

 1. Flush cutter
 2. Soldering iron/station and Solder
 3. Tweezers
+4. Philips screwdriver
-4. Isopropyl Alcohol (optional, for cleaning solder-flux residue)
+5. Isopropyl Alcohol (optional, for cleaning solder-flux residue)

 **NOTE: If you got your PCB partly built from me, you can move on to step 2**